 What is Guaranteed Analysis?

 Many state regulations require pet food to guarantee the minimum percentages of crude protein and fat.
-Crude does not refer to the ingredients themselves but rather their method of measurement.
+Crude does not refer to the ingredients themselves but instead their measurement method.
 Crude is the approximate amount of the macronutrient (fat, protein, carbohydrate) in foods calculated from the determined nitrogen content.

 When comparing the guaranteed analysis of two foods, note the relative moisture contents.
-When the moisture content is higher, the other macronutrients will be relatively lower.
+The other macronutrients will be relatively lower when the moisture content is higher.
 To make meaningful comparisons of nutrient levels between products with different moisture contents, normalize the guaranteed analysis with respect to the moisture content.

 To do this, divide the guaranteed analysis by the percentage of the dry matter and multiply by 100, and then you can compare nutritional content.